CacheGuard-OS

 Advertising and

-access file command to learn how to add a file server to the list of trusted file servers.
+access file command to learn how to add a file server to the list of trusted servers.
 The sixth argument in the

 Advertising or